 Michigan State University – M.S.
 Electrical and Computer Engineering 2026

-Check out some of my personal electronics projects below.
+Check out some of my personal projects below.

 Most automotive electrification systems focus on grid-to-vehicle power transfer, where grid-connected chargers deliver high-voltage DC power to vehicles.
 However, the reverse capability—vehicle-to-grid (V2G) technology—opens up exciting possibilities.